Organic Architecture: ‘A sensible process with a purpose’

 - The site development done with the help of water provides a soothing environment for the visitors.

-- The landscape surrounding the structure enhancing the beauty of the structure.
+- The landscape surrounding the structure enhances the beauty of the structure.

-- Here, the form was evolved using curved lines.
+- Here, the form evolves using curved lines.

 Whether the architecture of the structure is fluid or has straight lines, it does not matter.
 Organic architecture is a process of growth and changes, a design from within with cannot be repeated.